gear6io/ranger/server/query/jdbc/INTEGRATION_COMPLETE.md

 - **Performance Insights**: Optimization hints and complexity assessment
 - **Zero Disruption**: Full backward compatibility maintained

-The JDBC connection in Icebox now leverages the full power of SQL parsing while maintaining the reliability and performance of the existing DuckDB engine.
+The JDBC connection in Ranger now leverages the full power of SQL parsing while maintaining the reliability and performance of the existing DuckDB engine.
 This integration represents a significant upgrade to the database's capabilities without any disruption to existing functionality.